2016 Toyota/Save Mart 350: Qualifying

 Carl Edwards scored the pole for the race with a time of 1:14.799 and a speed of 95.777 mph.
-He said that his pole lap "was amazing, the car was really good and then I wasn’t sure about the second lap.
-It was good enough and that tells you how good the car is.
+He said that his pole lap "was amazing, the car was perfect, and then I wasn’t sure about the second lap.
+It was good enough, and that tells you how good the car is.
 I just can’t say enough about Stanley and all the things they’re doing for us.
-We had a dinner last night for us and this will be really exciting for them to have their Stanley Toyota up on the pole for the start of the race and hopefully we can stay there and get another win.”
+We had dinner last night for us and this will be really exciting for them to have their Stanley Toyota up on the pole for the start of the race, and hopefully we can stay there and get another win.”

 A. J. Allmendinger, who qualified second, said when he "saw Carl's first lap, I was like, I don't care what kind of lap I run, I'm never going to catch that.
 There's no pressure on me.
 He's won here before (in 2014); my best finish is seventh.
 We just have to go out and have a solid day."
 “Definitely a big gain from where we were yesterday,” he added.
 “We’ve still got to go to work, we’ve still got to figure out race trim, but a good start at least.”

 Dylan Lupton qualified 38th in his Sprint Cup Series debut.
 Cody Ware failed to qualify for the race.